-4.8 alignmentForces
+4.7 alignmentForces

-The alignmentForces keyword supports a series of parameters and commands, and supersedes the old threading and gappedThreading commands.
+The alignmentForces command supersedes the old threading and gappedThreading commands.
 Like those commands, it applies cross-strand springs connecting like-named atoms in sequence-aligned residues.
-By default it does not require an alignment; instead it figures out a global alignment for you using a dynamic programming algorithm and the BLOSUM62 substitution matrix (thanks Seqan!).
+By default it does not require an alignment; instead it figures out a gapped alignment for you using a dynamic programming algorithm (thanks Seqan!).
 This command should work with any biopolymer type.
+Syntax is below.